Sergey Golovkin

-Sergey Aleksandrovich Golovkin (Серге́й Александрович Головкин; 26 November 1959 — 2 August 1996) was a Soviet-Russian serial killer, rapist and necrophile, convicted for the killing of 11 boys between the ages of 10 and 16 in the Moscow area between 1986 and 1992.
-Golovkin, also known as The Fisher and The Boa, tortured, raped and killed young boys in his garage basement and the forests outside Moscow.
+Sergey Aleksandrovich Golovkin (Серге́й Александрович Головкин; 26 November 1959 – 2 August 1996) was a Soviet-Russian serial killer, rapist and necrophile, convicted for the killing of 11 boys between the ages of 10 and 16 in the Moscow area between 1986 and 1992.
+Golovkin, also known as Fisher and The Boa, tortured, raped and killed young boys in his garage basement and the forests outside Moscow.

-Golovkin was the last person to be executed in Russia before the abolition of capital punishment.
+Golovkin was the last person to be executed in Russia before the moratorium on capital punishment.

 Background

 Sergey Aleksandrovich Golovkin was born on 26 November 1959, in Moscow, Soviet Union.
 His father was an alcoholic, and his parents divorced in 1988.
 Golovkin was born with a birth defect in his sternum.
 He often had bronchitis and indigestion.
 In school, Golovkin was considered a loner, and his male classmates noted how he had no interest in girls.
 He was known to have enuresis, and was afraid that his classmates would smell his urine.
 Golovkin was a classmate of Armen Grigoryan, the future front-man of Krematorij.
-When Golovkin was 13 years old he began to exhibit sadistic tendencies, including catching a cat in the street and bringing it home, where he hanged it and then decapitated it.
+When Golovkin was 13 years old, he began to exhibit sadistic tendencies, including catching a cat in the street and bringing it home, where he hanged it and then decapitated it.

 In 1982, Golovkin graduated from the Timiryazev Agricultural Academy.
 He began working at a racetrack, then as a livestock expert at a stud farm in Moscow.
 For his achievements in horse breeding development, Golovkin was awarded a silver medal at a VDNKh trade show in 1989.

 In 1984, Golovkin committed his first known crime, when he attempted to rape and murder a young boy.

 Murders

 Moscow Oblast killings

 In April 1986, Golovkin committed his first murder, near the Katuar railway station in Nekrasov, Moscow Oblast, just outside of Moscow.
-He met 15-year-old Andrey Pavlov, who Golovkin then threatened with a knife and dragged into the forest.
-Pavlov was raped, strangled to death and Golovkin performed necrophilia on the body.
+He met 15-year-old Andrey Pavlov, threatened him with a knife and dragged him into the forest.
+Pavlov was raped and strangled to death and Golovkin performed necrophilia on the body.

 The following July, Golovkin committed his second murder, abducting 12-year-old Andrey Gulyaev from a summer camp near Odintsovo, Moscow Oblast.
 Gulyaev was also threatened with a knife, taken to the forest, then raped and strangled before Golovkin dismembered the body.

-Four days later after Gulyaev's murder, the dead body of a 16-year old was found in Odintsovsky District.
+Four days later, after Gulyaev's murder, the dead body of a 16-year-old was found in Odintsovsky District.
 A total of 35 stab wounds were found on the body.
 The corpse was dismembered.
 Later, Golovkin denied any guilt in this murder.